banner svg (1)

 The Iowa HHS provides a detailed description of everything required to run a compliant childcare center in the Care Centers and Preschools Licensing Standards and Procedures document.
 It includes requirements for things like food services, parental participation, record keeping, activity programs, and more.
 It also provides information on the required staff-to-child ratios, which are:

-• 2 weeks to 2 years old: One staff member for four children (1:4)
+• Two weeks to two years old: One staff member for four children (1:4)

-• 2 years old: One staff member for seven children (1:7)
+• Two years old: One staff member for seven children (1:7)

 • 10+ years old: One staff member for 20 children (1:20)